crb479/mcdevitt-trauma-ml/slurm/README.rst

-Assuming that your directory for your Slurm ``bash`` scripts is located in the format described at the beginning of this ``README.rst``, a way to easily get access in Python to the ``results`` directory located next to the ``slurm`` directory is to use ``mtml.utils.path.find_results_home_ascending``, which crawls up the directory tree from a given directory to find the absolute path to that ``results`` directory.
+Assuming that your directory for your Slurm ``bash`` scripts is located in the format described at the beginning of this ``README.rst``, a way to easily get access in Python to the ``results`` directory located next to the ``slurm`` directory is to use the ``mtml.utils.path`` function ``find_results_home_ascending``, which crawls up the directory tree from a given directory to find the absolute path to that ``results`` directory.
 Sample usage is show below, where it is assumed that the code is in a standalone Python script located in the directory ``../slurm/phetdam`` along with a Slurm ``bash`` script will invoke the script with the Python interpreter.

 .. code:: python3